Table of Contents

 - Don’t just add any card.
 We’ve discussed this quite a bit.
 While it is true that any card in good standing will probably positively impact the authorized user’s credit score, there are cases where you could hurt them, too.
 For example, if the tradeline is too large and does not “represent the authorized user’s creditworthiness,” an underwriter can disregard it, entirely.
 Or, if the payment history, etc., is good, but the balance is too high, you could hurt their debt to credit ratio.

 Can you make money by adding someone to your credit card to help their credit score?

 Yes.
 In fact, if you plan to make money with authorized user tradelines, you’re better off working through a company, like us (Superior Tradelines, LLC), because we have years of experience in doing just that.
 Short of starting your own business, you would have to work through someone else.
 We can guide you through the issues outlined above, provide a source of leads and handle payments.

-If you’re looking to increase your credit scores with authorized user tradelines, click here.
+Looking to increase your credit scores with authorized user tradelines?
+Click here.

-If you’re looking to increase your client’s credit scores with authorized user tradelines, click here.
+If you want to increase your client’s credit scores with authorized user tradelines, click here.

 If you’re looking to earn income by adding others as authorized user tradelines to your credit cards, click here.

 Matias is a serial entrepreneur and CEO of many companies that help people.
 He owns Superior Tradelines, LLC, which is one of the oldest and most reliable tradeline companies in the country.